deduce

 Sorry (Proof)

-proof ::= "sorry"
+conclusion ::= "sorry"

 sorry is the get-out-of-jail free card.
 It can prove anything.
 However, it prints a warning message with the location of the sorry.